SkynetLabs/skynet-kernel/README.md

 which listens for messages from other users.
 A more advanced example would be a crypto trading bot.

+The kernel also supports 'modules', which are hosted in private domains and can serve APIs to webapps and other modules.
+Modules enable web3 applications to securely share data, and enable users to export their information between applications.
+A simple example of a module would track a username and avatar for a user, so that all web3 applications may load the same profile information for the user.
+A more complex example might be a social graph which establishes all of a users friends and all of the content creators that they follow, allowing a user to automatically be subscribed to all of their favorite creators the moment they join a new application or platform.

 ## Repository Structure

 This repository is still early and is being continuously refactored.
 I have